 ELSC is a great place for families.
 All children are encouraged to sail in different types of dinghy as crew or solo.
 Dinghy sailing literally provides a breath of fresh air while engaged in an activity that is adventurous and physically challenging.
 It provides that much needed break from everyday stress and switches off the 'digital' for a short time.

-Ladies Who Launch is a group run by women for women which meets on Fridays, once a fortnight, during the sailing season.
+Ladies Who Launch will not be running in the 2024/25 season but we're hoping to start up again in 2025/26.
+This a group run by women for women which meets on Fridays, once a month, during the sailing season.
 The group's aim is to provide an environment where women can grow in sailing confidence and have a great time in the process.

 ELSC is an RYA Sailability Centre and a number of our members make use of our Hansa 303 access dinghy.
 This remarkably safe dinghy has been specifically designed for those who may find a conventional dinghy design unsuitable for their specific access needs.

 Junior sailors take part in all sailing and social activities.
-New Junior Members have free use of the club Optimists and Toppers for the first year and throughout the sailing season there are also additional junior sail training events on Friday evenings
+New Junior Members have free use of the club Optimists and Toppers for the first year and throughout the sailing season.
+Informal sailing sessions for juniors are held as demand arises.

 It's the members that make any club and East Lancashire Sailing Club has an enthusiastic, friendly, good natured bunch who are always keen to welcome like-minded new members.
 They have diverse backgrounds, ages and levels of ability.
 Some like racing, some like cruising and some just like sitting and watching.
 Most importantly they all want to have an enjoyable and safe time sailing, hopefully in the sunshine!